Reading Time: 7 minutes

 Many people consider marijuana use to be relatively harmless, because they believe that it isn’t addictive, and because the drug can be beneficial when used for a medically prescribed purpose.
 Studies have shown, however, that chronic use of marijuana can be dangerous, leading to dependence, tolerance, and addiction.
 Long-term marijuana use can cause adverse effects both physical and psychological dependence, making it difficult to stop using, and even creating withdrawal symptoms in its users.

 These prolonged symptoms of marijuana abuse will require professional treatment and a lot of time and patience to overcome:

 - An anxiety that does not go away or gets worse as a result of smoking pot

 - Social intolerance or a lack of desire to be social

-- Schizophrenia or feeling like everyone is out to get you
+- Paranoia or feeling like everyone is out to get you

 - Acute psychotic reactions

 - Increased risk of cardiovascular vulnerabilities

 - Carcinogenic toxins create lung cancer